mikesocorecc/thuongthong/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.7 (2022-08-23) =

+* Requires WordPress 5.7 or higher, WC 5.1 or higher, Polylang 3.0 or higher.
+* Allow to translate cart when using multiple domains in recent browsers.
+Requires WC 6.7.
+* Filter the product search block results by language.
+* Add compatibility with Mix & Match Products 2.0.
+Props @helgatheviking
+* Fix multiple emails sent to emails added through the filter 'woocommerce_email_recipient_new_order'
+* Fix a deprecated notice with PHP 8.1
+* Fix WooCommerce pages translations not created when using the WooCommerce wizard.
+* Fix query for reserved stock
+* Fix REST API for products with Polylang Pro 3.2+
+* Fix deprecated notice in WooCommerce Subscriptions.
+* Fix a fatal error with WooCommerce Variation Swatches and Photos.
+* Fix WC Brands compatibility not loaded on frontend.
+* Fix a conflict with Germanized for WooCommerce

 = 1.6.3 (2022-01-31) =